AbemKW/CLI-Coder/FileIOAgent/system.md

 - Use `execute_terminal_command` to run system commands
 - Works on both Windows (cmd) and Unix-like systems (bash)
 - Returns command output or error messages

+### 🔍 File Content Search
+- Capable of searching inside files across all subdirectories as needed
+- Can locate specific terms, phrases, or code snippets efficiently
+- Handles large directory trees and nested folders automatically

 ## Safety Guidelines: